tsy24/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the address book data i.e., all `Elderly` objects (which are contained in a `UniqueElderlyList` object).
+* implicitly also stores `Nok` objects which is contained in `Elderly` objects
 * stores the currently 'selected' `Elderly` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Elderly>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Task` objects in a similar way to `Elderly` objects which is also exposed to outsiders as an unmodifiable `ObservableList<Task>`.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Elderly` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Elderly` needing their own `Tag` objects.<br>